Stochastic Calculus via Stopping Derivatives: Stopping derivatives

 Using the notion of stopping limit from Definition~\ref{definition:stopping-limit}, the definition of stopping derivative takes the expected form for a right derivative, cf.~\eqref{equation:drift-as-sd}. \begin{definition}[Stopping derivative] An $\mathcal{F}_S$-measurable $\Real$-valued random variable $D_S$ is a \emph{stopping derivative} for a stopping functional $F$ at a stopping time $S < \infty$ if

 A right-continuous process $(D)$ is a \emph{stopping-derivative process} for $F$ if, for every finite stopping time $S$, it holds that $D_S$ is a stopping derivative for $F$ at $S$. \end{definition}

 Because stopping derivatives are defined as stopping limits, they inherit the uniqueness properties of stopping limits, as given by Proposition~\ref{proposition:limit-unique}.
 That is, the stopping derivative at $S$ is unique up to $\mathcal{F_S}$-almost-sure equality.
 Also, the stopping-derivative process for $F$, if it exists, is determined up to indistinguishability.
-Adapting standard derivative notation, we write $F'[\mathcal{F}_S]$ for the stopping derivative of $F$ at $S$, and $(F'[\mathcal{F}_t]) _{t \geq 0}$ (more concisely $(F'[\mathcal{F}])\,$) for a stopping-derivative process for $F$, assuming these exist.
+Adapting standard derivative notation, we write $F'[\mathcal{F}_S]$ for the stopping derivative of $F$ at $S$, if it exists, and $(F'[\mathcal{F}_t]) _{t \geq 0}$ (more concisely $(F'[\mathcal{F}])\,$) for a stopping-derivative process for $F$.

-As in ordinary calculus, stopping continuity is a necessary condition for stopping derivatives to exist. \begin{proposition} If a stopping functional $F$ has a stopping derivative at a finite stopping time $S$ then $F$ is stopping continuous at $S$. \end{proposition} \begin{proof} Let $D_S$ be a stopping derivative for $F$ at $S$.
+In real analysis, continuity is a necessary condition for differentiability.
+Similarly, stopping continuity is a necessary condition for stopping derivatives to exist. \begin{proposition} If a stopping functional $F$ has a stopping derivative at a finite stopping time $S$ then $F$ is stopping continuous at $S$. \end{proposition} \begin{proof} Let $D_S$ be a stopping derivative for $F$ at $S$.
 We prove~\eqref{equation:stopping-continuous}, using uniform convergence.
 Suppose $\varepsilon > 0$.

 Let $U_1 >S$ be a finite stopping time, as guaranteed by $D_S$ being a stopping derivative, such that, for all $T$ with $S < T \leq U_1$, it holds that

 Define

 Clearly $U > S$.